-- Academic Coordinator of the Erasmus Plus Capacity Building Project entitled “Innovative Photonics Education in Nanotechnology” (2017 – 19)
+- Academic Coordinator of the Erasmus Plus Capacity Building Project entitled “Innovative Photonics Education in Nanotechnology” (Europe - Israel) (2017–2019)

-- Member of various committees in the Department of Electronic Engineering of TEI of Crete
+- Head of the Electronics Sector of the Department of Electronic Engineering of TEI of Crete

 Dr Konstantinos Petridis received his Bachelor in 1996 from the Department of Physics of the University of Crete, Greece.
 He received his MSc in Optoelectronics and Laser Devices from the University of St-Andrews in 1996.
 In 1998 he joined the Nonlinear Optics Group of the University of St-Andrews in Scotland, UK as a research student.
 In 2001 he awarded his PhD.
 The title of his thesis is "External Cavity Diode Lasers as a Pump Source for Continuous Wave Optical Parametric Oscillators".
 Dr Konstantinos Petridis in 2003 he joined, as post-doctoral researcher, the Non-Linear Optics Group of Professor Ebrahimzadeh in The Institute of Photonic Sciences in Barcelona, Spain.
 In 2004 he joined the Department of Electronics of TEI of Crete as a contract assistant professor and as a researcher in the Optoelectronics, Lasers and Nonlinear Optics Research Group of TEI of Crete.
 In 2008 he got a tenure position as a lecturer in the Department of Electronics of TEI of Crete.
-Since 2012 is a member of the Nanomaterials & Organic Electronics Research group of TEI of Crete.
+Since 2012 is a member of the Nanomaterials & Advanced Electronics research group (http://nano.teicrete.gr) of TEI of Crete.
 In 2013 he promoted to tenure assistant professor in the Department of Electronic Engineering of TEI of Crete.
+In 2018 he has promoted to Associate Professor.
 Dr Petridis since 2004 he has organized and taught 6 theoretical modules (taught in Greek and in English) and taught 6 laboratory modules.
 Dr Petridis since 2011 is the Erasmus academic coordinator of the Department of Electronic Engineering of TEI of Crete.
 Dr Petridis research interests involve Organic BHJ Photovoltaics, Graphene based materials for Organic Photovoltaics, CW laser systems & technology, CW OPOs, SHG laser configurations, laser process of graphene and its derivatives, laser production & decoration of 2D materials, laser induced forward transfer (LIFT), laser patterning and modern educational methods in HEIs.
-He has 23 journal publications and 60 conference publications and presentations.
-His research work has received 472 citations (Apr 2018).
+He has 24 journal publications and 62 conference publications and presentations.
+His research work has received 543 citations (October 2018).
 He is journal reviewer in (1) Applied Physics Letters, (2) Applied Physics B, (3) Optical Materials, (4) Applied Physics A, (5) Thin Solid Films, (6) Surface Science, (7) Optics Letters, (8) Graphene Technology.

 He has coordinated 6 Erasmus projects and he actively participated as a teacher, manager, sub-coordinator in another 5 Erasmus projects.
-He has participated as a researcher in 12 national & international research programs..
+Currently is coordinating two Erasmus Plus Capacity Building Projects and one Strategic Partnership.
+He has participated as a researcher in 15 national & international research programs.

 As a member of the Nanomaterials and organic electronics research group of TEI of Crete my recent research activities include: